omegaml/omegaml/docs/source/guide/models/modelstore.rst

 Prediction
 ++++++++++

-omega|ml provides a state-of-the art compute cluster, called the *runtime*.
+omega-ml provides a state-of-the art compute cluster, called the *runtime*.
 Using the runtime you can delegate model tasks to the cluster:

 .. code::